What is a centrifuge?

 8. Ultracentrifuge

-An ultracentrifuge spins samples at very high maximum speeds, often exceeding 100,000 RPM.
-It generates strong centrifugal forces that can separate small particles, such as viruses, proteins, and nanoparticles, based on size and density.
-Ultracentrifuges are used in molecular biology, virology, and nanotechnology.
+An ultracentrifuge spins samples at very high maximum speeds, often exceeding 100,000 RPM and generating forces over 1,000,000 × g.
+Ultracentrifuges are used in molecular biology, virology and nanotechnology.
 Researchers rely on them to isolate subcellular components and to purify macromolecules with high precision.

 6 Centrifugation Types & Which Centrifuges Suit Each One